2024 Discovery Award winners

 Banting – Heaslip Foundation Discovery Award

-Nurturing Young Guts: A Randomized Controlled Trial of the Mediterranean Diet and Canada’s Food Guide on the Gut Microbiome
+Nurturing Young Tummies: Testing the Mediterranean Diet vs Canada’s Food Guide for Toddlers' Gut Health

 Dr. Kebbe received her PhD in medical sciences from the University of Alberta’s Department of Pediatrics.
-She then completed postdoctoral training in the Medical Sciences Division at the University of Oxford, followed by the Reproductive Endocrinology and Women’s Health Laboratory at the Pennington Biomedical Research Center in Louisiana, before joining the University of New Brunswick in January 2023.
+After that, she completed two postdoctoral fellowships at the University of Oxford and the Pennington Biomedical Research Center in Louisiana before joining the University of New Brunswick in January 2023.

-Dr. Kebbe’s research is on how the interplay between nutrition (including human milk), physical activity, and bacteria in the gut (also known as the gut microbiome) is related to obesity during infancy and childhood.
-Poor diets can upset the balance in the gut microbiome, leading to obesity and metabolic problems.
-This study will compare the effects of the Mediterranean diet and Canada’s Food Guide diet on the gut health of toddlers aged 2-3.
+Dr. Kebbe studies how food, exercise, and gut bacteria (also known as the gut microbiome) affect obesity in babies and young children.
+In her study, she will compare the effects of the Mediterranean diet and Canada’s Food Guide diet on the gut health of toddlers aged 2-3.
 Sixty-four toddlers and their caregivers will be randomly assigned to one of these diets.
-Each group will receive daily food boxes designed by a dietitian to meet nutritional needs.
-Stool samples will be collected from the toddlers on days 1 and 14 to analyze their gut bacteria.
-This study will help to understand how these common diets affect the gut health of young children.
+Each group will get daily food boxes made by a dietitian to meet their nutritional needs.
+The toddlers’ stool samples will be collected on days 1 and 14 to check their gut bacteria.
+This study will show how these diets affect the gut health of young children.

 PEADS Lab